Piernas de Seda

-Piernas de Seda is a 1935 American comedy film directed by John Boland.
-It stars Rosita Moreno, Raul Roulien, and Enrique de Rosas.
-Rita Hayworth had a small uncredited role as a dancer.
+Piernas de Seda is a 1935 American romantic comedy film directed by John Boland and starring Rosita Moreno, Raul Roulien, and Enrique de Rosas.
+The film was a Spanish-language remake of the 1927 silent film, Silk Legs.
+It was produced and released by 20th Century-Fox on October 4, 1935, in New York City.

+Rita Hayworth had a small uncredited role as a ballerina.